adilshaik/adilshaik/README.md

 ## :sassy_man:  About me
 - :technologist: I'm a Software Developer with more than 5000 hours of building, deploying, and maintaining applications.
-- :school: Student at University of Georgia, Hyderabad
+- :school: Student at University of Georgia, Georgia

 ## 💻 Tech Stack